isaacs/node-lru-cache/README.md

     Optional, but must be a positive integer in ms if specified.

     This may be overridden by passing an options object to `cache.set()`.

+    At least one of `max`, `maxSize`, or `TTL` is required.
+This must be a positive integer if set.

+    Even if ttl tracking is enabled, **it is strongly recommended to set a `max` to prevent unbounded growth of the cache.**  See "Storage Bounds Safety" below.

+    If ttl tracking is enabled, and `max` and `maxSize` are not set, and `ttlAutopurge` is not set, then a warning will be emitted cautioning about the potential for unbounded memory consumption.

     Deprecated alias: `maxAge`